clzhang359/Kinova-Arm---Adjustable-Output-with-LM317/README.md

 The 24V output of the Kinova Arm was too much for the microscope's motor (12V/1.5A), so the LM317 was applied to decrease the output voltage.
 This specific device was chosen since (a) it was available at the HIVE makerspace and (b) I have used this in a previous class.

 This PCB Design was made in KiCAD, and all design files can be found in the "kinova_arm_pcb_adjust" branch.
-Inside this branch, the "fabexport_pwrpcb.zip" contains all the PCB manufacturing files.
+The "fabexport_pwrpcb.zip" contains all the PCB manufacturing files.

 The [LM317](https://www.ti.com/lit/ds/symlink/lm117.pdf?HQS=dis-dk-null-digikeymode-dsf-pf-null-wwe&ts=1726162841584&ref_url=https%253A%252F%252Fwww.ti.com%252Fgeneral%252Fdocs%252Fsuppproductinfo.tsp%253FdistId%253D10%2526gotoUrl%253Dhttps%253A%252F%252Fwww.ti.com%252Flit%252Fgpn%252Flm117) is an adjustable voltage regulator that can input up to 40V and output anywhere between the provided input and 1.25V and up to 1.5A.